K12Dynamics/D3/docs/features/chart-library.md

 ```
 #### Filter Example

-In the Academics function area, charts initially present data for the district as a whole for district staff roles; for campus administrator users, charts present data for the entire campus.
+In the Academics functional area, charts initially present data for the district as a whole for district staff roles; for campus administrator users, charts present data for the entire campus.
 The data is for all grade levels and all sub populations, and for all ethnic and gender groups.
 Users can filter out one or more campus type(s), campus(es), grade levels, ethnicities, genders, and sub populations.
 For example, when viewing a chart aggregated for the whole school district, a user may want to narrow the scope of the chart to one or more campus type.

 <div class="task-title">